The Stowe Recreation Path

 The Stowe Recreation Path is open all year long, enjoyed by cyclists, runners, and walkers in the spring, summer and fall, and by Nordic skiers and snowshoers in the winter!
+During the winter, the Town of Stowe grooms the rec path for nordic skiers.
+Please be respectful and stay out of the groomed tracks during the winter, unless of course you are cross-country skiing.
 Many area restaurants and shops are directly accessible from the path.
 The Rec Path features attractive bridges, swimming holes and picnic tables, as well as many quiet spots to take in the beautiful views of Stowe.

 View the Rec Path Map

 The Quiet Path is a low-impact extension of the Stowe Rec Path for walkers and joggers only.
 The natural surface path intersects portions of the conserved Mayo Farm property and meanders along the West Branch of the Little River.
 Interperative signs and beautiful panoramic views make for a relaxing 1.8 mile tour and a favorite spot for picnics.

 Parking areas on Mayo Farm Road, Weeks Hill Road, and Cemetery Roads offer easy access to the Quiet Path.
 While dogs must be leashed while on the Recreation Path, they can run free on the Quiet Path with other dogs!